Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity I: Nielsen complexity

-where $\alpha_\mu$, $\gamma_D$, $\lambda_{\mu\nu}$ and $\beta_\mu$ are complex variables, and $\sigma\in [0,1]$ is a path parameter along the circuit.
+where $\alpha_\mu$, $\gamma_D$, $\lambda_{\mu\nu}$ and $\beta_\mu$ are complex variables, and $s\in [0,1]$ is a path parameter along the circuit.
 The reference state is chosen to be a primary state $|\Delta\rangle$, such that $D|\Delta\rangle = \Delta|\Delta\rangle$ and $K_\mu|\Delta\rangle=L_{\mu\nu}|\Delta\rangle =0$.
 The states reached by the unitaries \eqref{eq:unitary_CFT} live within the same conformal family; the extension to a larger family of CFT states is still an open question.

-From now until the end of the Section, we will discuss the Nielsen's state complexity associates with a target state $|\psi_{\rm R} \rangle$, reached by acting on a primary state $| \Delta \rangle$ with a unitary operator of the form \eqref{eq:unitary_CFT}.
-The projection of a Riemannian right-invariant cost function from a Lie group $G$ to the coset space $G/H$ (where $H$ is the maximal proper subgroup of a state) is unique, and it is defined by a pseudo-Riemannian submersion.
-This statement provides a systematic procedure to induce a metric from the conformal group $\mathrm{SO}(d,2)$ to the coset space $\mathcal{B}=\frac{\mathrm{SO}(d,2)}{\mathrm{SO}(2) \times \mathrm{SO}(d)}$.
+Let us discuss Nielsen's state complexity associated with a target state $|\psi_{\rm R} \rangle$, reached by acting on a primary state $| \Delta \rangle$ with a unitary operator of the form \eqref{eq:unitary_CFT}.
+The projection of a Riemannian right-invariant cost function from a Lie group $G$ to the coset space $G/H$ (where $H$ is the maximal proper subgroup of a state) is unique, and it is defined by a pseudo-Riemannian submersion~\cite{oneill1983semiriemannian,Besse:1987pua}.
+This provides a systematic procedure for inducing a metric from the conformal group $\mathrm{SO}(d,2)$ to the coset space $\mathcal{B}=\frac{\mathrm{SO}(d,2)}{\mathrm{SO}(2) \times \mathrm{SO}(d)}$.
 Moreover, the projection procedure is equivalent to two other ways of generating a metric over the quotient: the minimization in Eq.~\eqref{eq:def_Fstate}, and the use of a geometric action associated with the geometry of coadjoint orbits \cite{CFTpen}.
 A coadjoint orbit is the space of all equivalent configurations that can be reached by acting with the symmetry group on a point in the dual space of the corresponding Lie algebra.
 Physically, it represents a phase space corresponding to a fixed value of a conserved charge, where the symmetry group of the system allows movement within this space.
-Two cost function candidates were considered in the literature in this context~\cite{Caputa:2018kdj,Chagnet:2021uvi}
+Two cost function candidates were considered in the literature in this context~\cite{Chagnet:2021uvi}